Supersymmetry at a 28 TeV hadron collider: HE-LHC: Estimate of uncertainties

 In this section we give a rough estimate of the uncertainties associated with cross-section calculations which need to be propagated into the evaluated integrated luminosities.
 Theoretical systematic uncertainties arise from the renormalization and factorization scale variation, emission scale variation (for MLM merging), central scheme variation and parton distribution functions (PDF).
 For the gluino production cross-sections and the standard model backgrounds, we estimate $\sim 12\%$ and for the neutralino-chargino case $\sim 5\%$ systematics.
 Monte-Carlo simulation adds an uncertainty of $\sim 5\%$ for signal and $\sim 10\%$ for background.
 Experimental uncertainties are numerous but the largest contributions usually come from jet energy scale (JES) and jet energy resolution (JER), along with diboson production.
 Those uncertainties affect each SR differently.
 Based on~\cite{Aad:2015iea,Aad:2015jqa,Aaboud:2017leg,Aaboud:2017vwy,Aaboud:2017bac,Aaboud:2018jiw}, for SR-$1\ell$, experimental uncertainties can amount to $\sim 9\%$, for SR-$2\ell$-SFOS $\sim 12\%$ and SR-$3\ell$ $\sim 16\%$.
 The combined theoretical and experimental systematics for the signal and background are summarized in Table~\ref{tab12}.
 The range of values given for the signal systematics correspond to the neutralino-chargino production (lower bound) and gluino pair production (upper bound).
 The propagated uncertainties in the integrated luminosities are displayed in Table~\ref{tab13} for the leading and sub-leading SRs of the benchmark points of Table~\ref{tab2}.

 The analysis of this section shows that the dominant discovery channel for the class of models of Table~\ref{tab2} is most often the channel with a single lepton plus jets.
 This is exhibited in Table~\ref{tab13} where the discovery channel for all the parameter points is the single lepton plus jets channel, with the exception of point (g) where the discovery channel is the two lepton plus jets channel, SR-2$\ell$ SFOS-A. From Tables~\ref{tab1}, \ref{tab9}, \ref{tab10} and~\ref{tab11} only the parameter points (a), (g), (h) and (i) are discoverable at HL-LHC while all the parameter points (a)-(j) are discoverable at HE-LHC.
 For those points which are discoverable both at HL-LHC and HE-LHC, i.e., the points (a), (g), (h) and (i), the time scale for discovery at HE-LHC will be much shorter.
 Thus the discovery of points (a), (g), (h) and (i) would require a run of HL-LHC for $\sim 5$ yr for (a) and (g), and $\sim 8$ yr for (h) and (i).
 The run period for discovery of these at HE-LHC will be $\sim 2$ weeks for (a), $\sim 4$ months for (g), $\sim 1$ yr for (h) and $\sim 1.5$ yr for (i) using the projection that HE-LHC will collect 820 fb$^{-1}$ of data per year~\cite{HE-LHC-1}.
+As discussed in the paragraph above, our calculation of uncertainties is based mainly on the PDF variations and on experimental uncertainties reported by ATLAS and CMS for the same kind of analyses.
+The statistical uncertainties for LO processes as given by \code{MADGRAPH} are low.
+However, more realistic analyses of those will be done by experiments at HL-LHC and HE-LHC which may result in larger uncertainties.
+Dedicated studies of statistical and systematic uncertainties should make their way into the CERN's HL-LHC and HE-LHC yellow report scheduled to appear at the end of 2018.
+Even with high uncertainties, the main conclusion of our work should not be dramatically affected.